Oshane Bailey

 Oshane Andre Bailey (born 8 September 1989) is a Jamaican sprinter, who specialises in the 100 and 200 meters.
 He is the 2010 Jamaica National Champion in the 100 m.

 At the 2008 World Junior Championships in Athletics, Bailey helped the Jamaican squad to a silver medal in the 4 × 100 m relay.

 At the 2010 Commonwealth games Bailey qualified for the final as a fastest loser, but had to pull out as his pulled his hamstring on the line in the semi-final.

-Oshane "Country" Bailey qualified for Jamaicas 2013 World Championships team and was in the 4x100mrelay pool.
+Oshane "Country" Bailey qualified for Jamaicas 2013 World Championships team and was in the 4 × 100 m relay pool.

 Personal best

 Competition record

 1: Did not show in the final.